 On 24 June 2015, Governor Brown signed Senate Bill 88 into law.
 This legislation added new measurement and reporting requirements (effective 1 January 2016) for diverters who divert more than 10 acre-feet of water per year including in the Suisun Marsh.
 The State Water Resources Control Board (SWRCB) adopted emergency regulations to implement these new provisions on 19 January 2016.
 This new law and its regulations affects all water users required to file a Statement of Diversion and Use in the Suisun Marsh, including those claiming riparian or pre-1914 appropriative water rights.
 Reporting of water diversion amounts is now required annually, and the past reporting requirement of every three years has been eliminated.

-SRCD has been working with the Delta Watermaster to develop an Alternative Compliance Plan for all Suisun Marsh diverters to opt in to by 1 January 2017.
+SRCD has worked with the Delta Watermaster to develop an Alternative Compliance Plan for all Suisun Marsh diverters.
 The diversion measurement method of staff gauges and floodable acreage will continue to meet regulatory requirements for the measurement of brackish water used to manage Suisun Marsh wetland habitats.
 If landowners choose not to opt-in to the SRCD’s Alternative Compliance Plan, they may measure their own diversion and report it directly to the SWRCB.
 Violators will face fines and penalties under the new law.

 Announcement of Pre-Qualification Procedures